Background Paper on A City for All

 Cultural heritage and connection, in its tangible and intangible forms, are increasingly recognized as key aspects of resilience that can support efforts to reduce disaster risks and vulnerabilities.
 In the same way that biological diversity increases the resilience of natural ecosystems, cultural and social capital has the capacity to increase the resilience of human systems.

-Vancouver’s commitment to become a City of Reconciliation is not limited to the Aboriginal communities.
-Non-Aboriginal groups, such as early Chinese and Japanese immigrants, were subject to discriminatory public policies, exclusionary land-use practices and unjustified incarceration.
+Vancouver’s commitment to become a City of Reconciliation is not limited to the indigenous communities.
+Non-indigenous groups, such as early Chinese and Japanese immigrants, were subject to discriminatory public policies, exclusionary land-use practices and unjustified incarceration.
 These communities have persevered and contributed an immeasurable amount to the history of the region.

 Without reconciliation, Vancouver continues to ignore the lived experiences of marginalized peoples and deny them their rightful place at the table.
 The road to resilient cities can be better served through people who openly tell their stories and lived experiences, to ultimately gain an understanding of how people arrived at their current destination and how we can move forward together.